jsilvela/kubecon-webapp-cnpg/README.md

 Liquibase or Flybase are well known examples, and there are other tools available using different implementation languages.
 We use liquibase in this post.

-Schema migration tools work best when their "Rollback" command works cleanly.
+Schema migration tools work best when their Rollback/Undo command works cleanly.
 PostgreSQL shines here.
 With its **Transactional DDL**, no cleanup is needed after a Rollback.
-Let's just say there are other databases that can't make that claim.
+Let's just say there are other RDBMS that can't make that claim.

 There's nothing to stop you from using CloudNativePG as you would a local or dockerized Postgres instance, eventhough it can do much more.

-Let's start with that: \
+Let's start with that:

+I have a Kind cluster running on my computer.
-In my Kind cluster, I have the simplest possible CloudNativePG cluster, with 1 Pod running PostgreSQL 14.
+I have installed the CNPG operator, and created the simplest possible CloudNativePG cluster, with 1 Pod running PostgreSQL 14.
 By default, a CloudNativePG creates a database called `app`, owned by a user called `app`.